ydb-platform/ydb/ydb/docs/en/core/maintenance/manual/disk_end_space.md

 1. Check the health of the groups in the cluster.
 There shouldn't be any problem groups on the same node with the problem block store volume.

-2. Log in via SSH to the node hosting this block store volume.
+2. Log in via SSH to the node hosting this block store volume

 3. Check if you can [restart the process](node_restarting.md#restart_process).

-4. Stop the process.
+4. Stop the process

     ```bash
     sudo systemctl stop kikimr
     ```

-5. Format the block store volume.
+5. Format the block store volume

     ```bash
     sudo kikimr admin blobstorage disk obliterate <path to the store volume part label>
     ```

-6. Run the process.
+6. Run the process

     ```bash
     sudo systemctl start kikimr